Our Inglewood Office is located at:

 Grand Theft Auto and Carjacking

 Because of the value of an automobile, any vehicle theft automatically qualifies as grand theft and carries severe penalties.
+In general, grand theft refers to the illegal taking of goods valued at over $950.
 In addition, automobile theft is illegal under California Vehicle Code 10851.
 Anyone who takes or drives another party’s vehicle without their consent is subject to this code.
 The code applies whether the intention was to take the car for a quick joyride or keep it permanently.

 When the threat or use of force is applied in the act of vehicle theft, the offense is considered carjacking, a form of robbery.
 For the carjacking charge to apply, the vehicle must have been taken from the victim’s immediate presence and against their will.
 Carjacking is punishable in California by up to 9 years in prison.